SMOLKEYS/cursed-turrets/README.md

-abandoned mod, may lose support on new versions

-once the mod no longer supports the latest update, it will be deleted
+a incomplete v6 mod, will no longer be updated